it3xl/git-repo-sync/README.md

 * You can attach some your automations and notify somehow about conflict solving or about any branch deletion.
 * others.

+## What to expect next

+**Victim Branches**

+We have some branches that reflect all our stands (dev, test, UAT, pre-prod).
+Any commit three runs complete CI/CD processes.
+It is useful to allow any team sides to put this branches at any position, on any commit.
+I think it is time to add this branches in git-sync.
+**victim/test-stand**
+**victim-test-stand**

 ## The Glossary

 My [glossary](http://blog.it3xl.com/2018/02/glossary-of-synchronization-of-remote.html) related to the topic.